Mizoram College Teachers' Association: Membership

 MCTA opens membership to teachers of higher education under the Government of Mizoram, but only those appointed according to the norms of UGC.
 Enrolment requires a fee of INR 100, and annual fee of INR 50.
-Membership ceases om death, retirement, transfer to other post, and failure to pay fee.
+Membership ceases on death, retirement, transfer to other post, and failure to pay fee.
 Every member is also imposed to contribute a welfare fund of INR 100 and condolence fund of INR 300 annually.

 Branches

 Affiliated colleges of MCTA are called branch members, and include: